SoftUni-Internal/interactive-content/EN/06-Events/00-Lesson-Introduction.md

 **1. What Events are**

-- The Observer pattern in Java
+- The observer pattern in Java

 **2. Built-in Events**